duckduckgo/firefox-zeroclickinfo/README.md

 - [ ] Click a bang, the bang is added to the search box

+- [ ] Click another bang, the bang in the search box is replaced

 - [ ] Search with bang works

 - [ ] Expand/collapse button on right of search hides the bang options

 - [ ] Click "I'm feeling ducky" and search.
 Redirects to first organic

+- [ ] Modified options, both in the popup and in the options.html page, are saved

+- [ ] When safe search is unchecked, the URL for a search contains the `&kp=-1` parameter

+- [ ] When "remember last search" is checked, on popup open the search box will contain the last performed search